Starting a blog is incredibly rewarding.

 However, one of my life mottos is, “I can figure anything out if I set my mind to it”.
 So, I took the plunge and started to blog.

-Basically, all you need to do to start a blog is follow 10 easy steps.
-These are the 10 steps:
+Basically, all you need to do to start a blog is to follow these 8 steps:

 - Step 1 – Believe that You Can Become a Blogger